HumanCellAtlas/data-store/README.md

     ```

 ### Audit Logs
 The DSS uses AWS Cloudtrail and S3 to manage audit logs.
-By default audit logs are disable, but can be abled by setting
+By default audit logs are disabled, but can be abled by setting
 `ENABLE_AUDIT_LOGS` to 0 in the [environment file](environment) and providing a name for `DSS_AUDIT_LOGS_BUCKET`.
 The
 Cloudtrail and S3 bucket will then be created by re-running `make deploy-infra`.
 Do not enable audit logs until after
-you have sucesfully deployed the DSS at least once otherwise it will fail.
+you have successfully deployed the DSS at least once otherwise it will fail.
 This is because not all of the resources
 monitored by the Cloudtrail are created until after the first `make deploy` is run.
 Specifically the AWS Lambdas which
 are deployed by chalice during `make deploy` and are not managed by terraform.

-The Audit logs monitor any managements changes in the AWS account, object read/write in the S3 replica, and invokation
+The Audit logs monitor any managements changes in the AWS account, object read/write in the S3 replica, and invocation
 of DSS-API and DSS-ADMIN Lambdas.

 ### Enabling Profiling